 I’d turn my employment history around to the point that I was as strong a leader as Caesar.

 I know that unless you are using an assessment like the KITE DISC test to screen applicants, you won’t figure out my pumped-up resume until you’ve hired me, and by then, I’ll have time to dazzle you with my brilliance.

 And you’d be in a mess and out a bunch of money for lost time, wages and benefits.
-But, hey!
-I’m trying to move myself up the in the world, and how am I going to do that if I don’t try?
+But hey!
+I’m trying to move myself up in the world, and how am I going to do that if I don’t try?
 I’ll do better at my next job.

 Let’s zero in on where Leadership comes from.